Image

 National Program Co-Lead

-This series includes three events: two webinars and an in-person meeting.
-During the first webinar, participants will hear from Indigenous leaders around the world about Indigenous perspectives on the global critical minerals rush.
-During the second webinar, representatives from government and civil society will discuss Canada’s approach to critical minerals at home and abroad.
-These webinars are open to all, but participants must register in advance.
-The final in-person meeting is a closed-door civil society discussion for strategizing around social, environmental and corporate justice advocacy related to critical minerals.
-Civil society members, including academics and legal experts working on related issues, are encouraged to register.
-Those attending the civil society discussion are highly encouraged to attend the two preceding webinars.
+This series included three events: two webinars and an in-person meeting.
+During the first webinar, participants heard from Indigenous leaders around the world about Indigenous perspectives on the global critical minerals rush.
+During the second webinar, representatives from government and civil society discussed Canada’s approach to critical minerals at home and abroad.
+The final in-person meeting was a closed-door civil society discussion for strategizing around social, environmental and corporate justice advocacy related to critical minerals.
+Civil society members, including academics and legal experts working on related issues, attended and took part in roundtable discussions.

 🗓️Tuesday, January 13, 2026 at 10 AM ET

-This webinar brings together five Indigenous speakers from around the world to discuss global, regional and local fights for justice related to the global push for critical minerals extraction.
-Panelists will discuss specific harms and rights violations they are facing, what a “just” energy transition might look like, and what civil society groups working on related issues should know.
+This webinar brought together five Indigenous speakers from around the world to discuss global, regional and local fights for justice related to the global push for critical minerals extraction.
+Panelists discussed specific harms and rights violations they are facing, what a “just” energy transition might look like, and what civil society groups working on related issues should know.

 Languages: English, French and Spanish.